AlexAegis/rx_bevy/docs/01_introduction.md

 ## `rx_core` / `rx_bevy`

-While this project was built with the purpose of bringing reactive extensions to Bevy specifically, it was designed to be framework agnostic.
-And as such, all generic observables, operators, traits are shipped from the `rx_core` crate and crates prefixed with `rx_core`. `rx_bevy` re-exports the entirety of `rx_core` and some more, Bevy specific observables and operators and the context implementation necessary to integrate with `bevy_ecs`.
+While this project was built with the purpose of bringing reactive extensions to Bevy specifically, its core was designed to be framework agnostic.
+And as such all generic observables, operators, traits are shipped from the `rx_core` crate and are prefixed with `rx_core`. `rx_bevy` re-exports the entirety of `rx_core` and some more, Bevy specific observables and operators with the context implementation necessary to integrate with `bevy_ecs`.

 > This does not mean that `rx_bevy` is not a Bevy first project, as it suffers
 > no downsides from keeping its core framework agnostic.
 In fact, many core
 > trait design decisions were made to facilitate easy integration with ECS,
-> like push based scheduling and the context.
+> like push based scheduling and the context based allocation/deallocation.

+## Book Contents

+To learn the core concepts used throughout this project like what an Observable is, take a look at the [Concepts](./02_concepts.md) page.

+### Observables, Operators and Subjects

+Learn more about individual low level component from their readme file, accessible right here from the book.

+Every construct implemented follows the traditional Rx names, and behavior.
+So if you've used an Rx library before, even in another language, your knowledge applies here too.

+### rx_bevy specifics

+Once you know the core concepts and what each component offers, learn how to use them within Bevy at the [Usage Within Bevy](./04_usage_within_bevy.md) page.

-## Bevy Example
+## Examples

+### Toggle a timers speed by keyboard

-> In this example, the KeyboardObservables subscription will emit `just_pressed`
-> KeyCodes, and the filter operator will limit them to just 4 of them.
-Then
-> `switch_map` creates an internal subscription to an `IntervalObservable`
-> whose speed will depend on the KeyCode observed!
-Then the scan operator will
-> ignore the intervals emissions (as they restart on every new KeyCode!) and
-> counts the number of emissions.
-The result is a counter whose speed changes
-> based on the key pressed.
+In this example, the KeyboardObservables subscription will emit `just_pressed` KeyCodes, and the filter operator will limit them to just 4 of them.
+Then `switch_map` creates an internal subscription to an `IntervalObservable` whose speed will depend on the KeyCode observed!
+Then the scan operator will ignore the intervals emissions (as they restart on every new KeyCode!) and counts the number of emissions.
+The result is a counter whose speed changes based on the key pressed.

 Try this example in the observable gallery!
 Press `L` to subscribe/unsubscribe!